aws-samples/realtime-fraud-prevention/README.md

 A new sample fraud detection dashboard opens, which is updated in real time.

-13. Follow the instructions in the [clean EC2 instance tutorial to effectively terminate an instance which also deletes it](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html#ec2-clean-up-your-instance)
+13. **[Optional]** Follow the instructions in the [clean EC2 instance tutorial to effectively terminate an instance which also deletes it](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html#ec2-clean-up-your-instance)

   ## Security